loloserrano/11_23/content/docs/pics.md

 This section is really just for fun.
 I imagine not a lot of time went into choosing the pictures, and they're not intended to be part of the book's overall message.
 There are a few somewhat interesting points to be made, but the real stuff has to do with the cases and notes.

 I counted 24 images embedded within the text of KCP.
 Seven images include human beings, and one includes a masculine humanoid camel.
+Very unlike the characters in the litigation, the gender breakdown of the people in the images is a perfect 50/50 split.

 ### **Three Couples**